UlisesAlexanderAM/my_portfolio_api/README.md

   As a person who wants to keep track of my skills, I want to delete a project so that I can remove it from my list.

   Acceptance criteria:
-  - [ ] I can delete a project by its id
   - [ ] I can delete a project by its name

 - [ ] 11 - Register a new keyword